Balch Creek: Course

 Balch Creek begins in the Forest Park neighborhood in unincorporated Multnomah County near the intersection of Northwest Skyline Boulevard and Northwest Thompson Road at the crest of the West Hills.
 It flows generally east about 3.5 mi to its confluence with the Willamette River, a major tributary of the Columbia River.
 The creek drops from 1116 ft above sea level at its source to 46 ft at its mouth, a total of 1070 ft.
 Most of this occurs in the first 2.5 mi.
 In the hills, the stream gradient (slope) generally ranges from 15 to 30 percent interspersed with sections of less than 15 percent along the middle reaches.

 From its source, the creek runs east on private property near Forest Park, a large municipal park in Portland, before turning briefly south about 3 mi from the mouth.
 Soon thereafter, the stream receives an unnamed tributary on the right bank and turns southeast on private property along Northwest Cornell Road.
 It enters the city and the Audubon Society of Portland simultaneously about 2 mi from the mouth, receives two more unnamed tributaries on the right, and flows northeast, entering the part of Forest Park known as Macleay Park.

 For about 0.25 mi the creek parallels Wildwood Trail, the main hiking trail in Forest Park, until reaching a former public restroom known as the Stone House.
 From here Balch Creek runs beside the Lower Macleay Trail, another hiking trail, for about 0.8 mi.
 Near Northwest Thurman Street, roughly 1 mi from the mouth, the creek flows through a trash rack into an 84 in diameter storm sewer.
-City workers first diverted the creek into a pipe in the early 20th century.
+City workers first diverted the creek into the pipe in the early 20th century.
 The water empties into the Willamette River in the city's Northwest Industrial neighborhood at Outfall 17.
 About 10 mi below this outfall, the Willamette enters the Columbia River.